Background Image for Header:

 In order to return to the U.S., a student must have:

-- a valid I-20 that is signed by an ISSS Staff member (DSO) within the past
+a current/valid I-20 - Carry your most recent original I-20 that is signed by an ISSS Staff member (DSO) for the most recent semester.

 - been out of the U.S. for less than 5 months